Jaclyn Stapp

-Jaclyn Nesheiwat Stapp (born July 29, 1980) is a beauty queen, author, philanthropist, actress, and fashion model with pageant roots in Florida and New York.
-She is married to Scott Stapp, the voice of the band Creed and current solo touring artist.
-Her most notable titles include Mrs. Florida America 2008, Miss New York USA 2004, and First Runner-Up for Mrs. World 2022.
+Jaclyn Nesheiwat Stapp (born July 29, 1980) is an American fashion model.
+Her titles include Mrs. Florida America 2008, Miss New York USA 2004.
 In 2010 she wrote a children's book, Wacky Jacky: The True Story of an Unlikely Beauty Queen.
 She is executive director of The Scott Stapp With Arms Wide Open Foundation, and founder of CHARM (Children Are Magical) by Jaclyn Stapp, which was formed to raise awareness of issues with which children deal and to provide underprivileged youth help with education.
+She is married to Creed lead singer Scott Stapp.

 Pageants

-In 1995, Stapp entered the pageant for Miss Florida Teen 1995.
-She entered the pageant system again seven years later with the Miss Florida USA 2001 where she placed third runner-up.
-The following year she competed for the second time and was first runner-up to Shannon Ford.

-Having moved to New York, Nesheiwat competed in the Miss New York USA pageant in 2003, where she won the 2004 title.
-During her reign, Stapp was invited by the White House Provisional Coalition Authority in March 2004 to visit U.S. troops in Iraq including her sister Army Capt.
-Julia Nesheiwat (then serving in Baghdad, later the US Homeland Security Advisor).

-Stapp represented New York in the Miss USA 2004 pageant broadcast live from the Kodak Theatre in Hollywood, California in April 2004.
 On May 31, 2008, Stapp won the Mrs. Florida America pageant, and was named Mrs. America 2008 First-Runner Up and awarded the title of Most Photogenic.
 In 2011, she represented the country of Jordan at Mrs. World, where she placed in the Top 5.
 In 2022, she was First-Runner Up in that Mrs. World pageant and was winner of the Congeniality Award.